kanzhang/pyspark-converter-examples/README.md

   }
 ```

 Finally, we need to handle nested data structures.
-This is done by recursive calling between individual
+This is done by recursively calling between individual
 ```unpack*``` methods and the central switch ```fromAvro```, which handles the dispatching for all 14
 Avro schema types.